susam/gitpr/meta/README.md

 -------
 Perform the following tasks for every release.

-  - Update version line in README.md.
+  - Find and replace old version with new version in README.md.
-  - Update version in the note about download buttons.
-  - Update version in download URLs.
   - Update copyright notice in README.md.
   - Update CHANGES.md.
   - Build output documents and view them.